A May 22, 2017 New York Times headline reads: “In ‘Enormous Success,’ Scientists Tie 52 Genes to Human Intelligence."

 Linda disagrees: “Why saddle our child with such a disadvantage.
 S/he would never forgive us for making him or her go through life with a liability so difficult to overcome.”

 They can’t agree and so decide to defer the decision until Linda got pregnant.
 She gets pregnant and now there is a new wrinkle: She's pregnant with identical twins.
 They agree on a compromise: One twin, Chip, will be genetically enhanced, the other, Dale, won't.
-Linda and Bob also agree that they'll do everything possible to parent Chip and Dale equally not, for example, bestow more attention on one.
+Linda and Bob also agree they'll do everything possible to parent Chip and Dale equally not, for example, bestow more attention on one.

 Nevertheless, by the time Chip and Dale are three, they are markedly different.
 Chip is speaking in complex paragraphs, Dale mainly in single sentences.
-Although both go to the same preschool, Dale wants Chip to play with him: digging on the sand and rolling play doh into balls, But Chip shuns him for the advanced four-year-olds who are putting together puzzles.
+Although both go to the same preschool, Dale wants Chip to play with him: digging in the sand and rolling play doh into balls, But Chip shuns him for the advanced four-year-olds who are putting together puzzles.

 After high school, Chip is admitted to United States University, America’s most prestigious, run by the federal government.
-It spares no expense in providing the latest in education: SuperCourses, in which the student’s room (at home or at the university, his choice) has four walls, ceiling, and floor covered with screens that immerse students in amazing environments: from jungles to inside a human genome to planet Mars, with learning guided by a dream team of the world’s most transformational instructors.
+It spares no expense in providing the latest in education: SuperCourses, in which the student’s room (at home or at the university, his choice) has four walls, ceiling, and floor covered with screens that immerse students in amazing environments: from jungles to inside a human genome to Mars, with learning guided by a dream team of the world’s most transformational instructors.
 Students have to solve real-world problems in those environments.
 To learn needed methods and content, they just click whereupon the material is taught, just-in-time, by one of those world-class instructors.
 Thus, SuperCourse students, rich and poor, from all over, receive world-class education.
 Meanwhile, Dale is admitted only to Southern Arkansas State College, one of the few remaining traditionally taught colleges: a lecturer willing to live in small-town Arkansas, with discussion sections taught by graduate students.

 At United States University, Chip falls in love with a fellow student, they enter into a five-year renewable marriage contract, and both are recruited by and accepted positions at Amazon.com.
 He is hired to improve virtual tours in Amazon's real-estate division’s skyscraper department.
 She is hired to help develop a safer and greener flying car.
 They feel good about themselves and their lives, and hold off on having kids until they decide to enter into a 10-year-long child-friendly, marriage contract.